AST-1 Classic Snowshoe

-Our Snowshoe AST-1 course is designed specifically for snowshoers traveling in the backcountry.
+Our AST-1 Classic for Snowshoers is an Avalanche Skills course designed specifically for snowshoers traveling in the backcountry.
 The same technical content is covered on all Canada West Avalanche Skills courses, but we recognise that snowshoers often choose different terrain and routes.
 Our specially developed curriculum focuses on the unique needs of snowshoers who want to ensure they are staying safe from avalanches while in the backcountry.
+Based in North Vancouver and Mount Seymour.

-Included in all Canada West Mountain School AST-1 courses:
+Included in all Canada West Mountain School AST-1 Classic Seymour courses:

 - Avalanche Manual "Backcountry Avalanche Awareness"